A Well-Read Tart

 As I was buying a sampler package of cookies, I noticed a sign advertising a cookie decorating class held in our neck of the woods at the Art Classes with Mary Shadbolt art studio.

-Once we got home, broke into the cookies, and discovered how delicious they were, we jumped online and signed up for Jenni’s cookie decorating class.
+Once we got home, broke into the cookies.
+They were delicious, so we jumped online and signed up for Jenni’s cookie decorating class.

 beginning of pine bough cookie